janko/image_processing/doc/vips.md

 #### `#resize_and_pad`

 Resizes the image to fit within the specified dimensions while retaining the original aspect ratio.
-If necessary, will pad the remaining area with the given color.
+If necessary, will pad the remaining area with transparent color if source image has alpha channel, black otherwise.

 ```rb
 pipeline = ImageProcessing::Vips.source(image) # 600x800